 Yahoo Japan provides a wide range of online services to Internet users in Japan, from search and information listing to community and e-commerce.
 As of December 31, 2017, the Fund's Yahoo Japan shares would have represented approximately 11 percent of the value of the Fund's total assets based on the Yen/USD foreign exchange rate on such date.
 The Yahoo Japan shares are a significant portion of the Fund's assets.
 While the Fund currently intends to seek to sell the Yahoo Japan shares over time, in the near term it will likely continue to hold a substantial portion of its total assets in the Yahoo Japan shares.
-As a result, the market price and net asset value of the Fund's common stock will be materially impacted by the market price of Yahoo Japan shares, which in turn will be affected by Yahoo Japan so Japan available on the Yahoo Japan Website at http://ir.yahoo.co.jp/en/policy/risk.html.
+As a result, the market price and net asset value of the Fund's common stock will be materially impacted by the market price of Yahoo Japan shares, which in turn will be affected by Yahoo Japan's business, management, results of operations, and financial condition.
+You are encouraged to review the risk factors affecting the businesses and operations of Yahoo Japan available on the Yahoo Japan Website at http://ir.yahoo.co.jp/en/policy/risk.html.